DevJ2K/interactive_cli_for_python/README.md

 # interactive_cli_for_python
-A custom CLI for Python.
+A custom CLI for Python (Unix Only).